ramakaalia/ModuleRefinement/Readme.rst

         ref_modularity: tab separated file for modularities for refined communities at every remodularization step

         ref_stats: refined and nonrefined modules at every remodularization step of the refinement algorithm

 **Requirements:**

-The following packages softwares are needed to run this algorithm successfully
+The following packages softwares are needed to run this algorithm successfully:

     [1] Louvain Community Detection: The python implementation of Louvain algorithm [1] can be installed from pip using pip install python-louvain.
 For more details see https://github.com/taynaud/python-louvain .

     [2] Networkx